The Regenerative Medicine Biotrust for Storing Cells

 By advancing capabilities across the discovery-translation-application paradigm, the Regenerative Medicine Biotrust supports Mayo Clinic as a center of excellence for regenerative medicine therapies and surgical capabilities.
-As an enterprise-wide, multidisciplinary platform, the biotrust enables continuous innovation in regenerative medicine at Mayo Clinic by applying best practices for:
+As multidisciplinary platform spanning the enterprise, the biotrust enables continuous innovation in regenerative medicine at Mayo Clinic by applying best practices for:

 - Ensuring that patients participating in regenerative medicine research give informed consent

 - Educating patients about regenerative medicine

 - Conducting rigorous quality control to ensure that samples are qualified for translational and clinical research

 - Distributing cell-based materials across the enterprise and to Mayo Clinic's academic collaborators

 The Regenerative Medicine Biotrust is uniquely positioned to collect, validate and distribute research-grade, cell-based materials at an institutional and national level.
 The biobank contains one of the largest induced pluripotent stem cell (iPSC) collections — from more than 400 unique patients, including samples from a variety of disease groups and healthy controls.

 The banked biomaterials contained within the Regenerative Medicine Biotrust — stem cells and somatic cells — form the critical cellular products required for dish modeling, drug screening and gene correction functions conducted in the Regenerative Medicine Biotrust laboratory.